zachbines/movies-a-z/README.md

 The website is able to iterate through our curated list in a replayable format so that the user can compare movies as many times as they please.

+side note: In the js, we had to use .innerHTML = '' to ensure that containers cleared before they were repopulated AS WELL as recplaceChildren().
+We were getting errors on some devices and this seemed to fix it.

 Thank you for taking the time to visit our website and please provide any feedback to the following e-mail if you wish to do so:

 aubrey.j.kazdan@gmail.com